Afshan93/technicaltask/README.md

 The Project is developed using python,django as frontend while Postgresql as backend.

 ## Minimum Requirements
-You got Linux Os installed (ubuntu, Debian)
+You need  Linux Os installed (ubuntu, Debian)
-Python 3.8  , it will work for anversion above 3 Django 3.0,
+Python 3.8  , it will work for any version above 3 Django 3.0,
 Postgresql,